cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-1.md

 pwd
 ```

 * For example, say we were to run the command `ls`, it should list all your directories.
-This is what directories I have two directories: `perl5` and `wavelet`:
+This is what directories I have: `perl5` and `wavelet`:
 <img width="952" alt="image" src="https://user-images.githubusercontent.com/122491071/215311600-316f5deb-4c0d-49a1-849b-f49b128d54ec.png">

 ---